 Players are scheduled to begin arriving in Indy on Sunday.
 The Pacers plan to release the roster on Monday.

-While not complete, the following are the players I have confirmed will take part in camp:
+While not complete, I have confirmed that the following are the players will take part in camp:

 *Reserve big man Lavoy Allen, who the Pacers must make a qualifying offer to by June 30th to ensure that he remains a restricted free agent, plans to attend camp and may also participate in Summer League games.